-We use PP plastic bags to carry the zirconia beads.
-So that zirconia beads will not leak during the shipment.
+We use PP plastic bags to carry the zirconia beads, so that zirconia beads will not leak during the shipment.
 After that, we put the zirconia beads in a plastic barrel.
-For bulk order, we will put the zirconia ball in a tonne bag (1000kg).
+For bulk order, we will put the zirconia ball in a ton bag (1000kg).

-Our nearest port is Shanghai port, Ningbo port, and Yiwu Port.
-For small order, we can also ship directly to your workshop.
+Our nearest ports are Shanghai port, Ningbo port, and Yiwu Port.
+For small orders, we can also ship directly to your workshop.